 To stay fit and healthy, it's recommended you get at least 150 minutes of moderate physical activity a week, or around 20 to 30 minutes a day.

-A little help to get you started
+More help to get active

 There are so many different ways you can increase your activity.
-We have teamed up with some fantastic organisations to bring you these special offers:
+We have teamed up with some fantastic organisations to bring you these special offers.

 Get going for free